Grant-Knoetze/vulnerable-web-appliction/README.md

 * If an admin panel exists at /admin, there’s no access control.
 5. Security Misconfiguration
 * Missing proper input validation and no security headers.
-* This web application is vulnerable web app and I have added a new sentence.